biometrioearth/file-upload-backend/README.md

 # Sample backend project

 This project serves a backend to manage users and file uploads.
 It's built using Django (ver 4.1), and GraphQL with Graphene for the API.
-Its pupose is to serve as an example of the backend we want to build, and the API is as close as the one we have in functionality.
+Its purpose is to serve as an example of the backend we want to build, and the API is as close as the one we have in functionality.

 ## Requirements